 Does Google Prefer Canonical Tags or 301 Redirects?
 Find Out

 When it comes to SEO, did you know that 75% of users never scroll past the first page of search results?
-That’s why understanding how Google handles duplicate content is crucial for your site’s success.
+Understanding how Google handles duplicate content is crucial for a site’s success.

-This article dives into the debate between canonical tags and 301 redirects, two powerful tools that can shape your website’s visibility.
-You’ll learn how each option works and which one Google tends to favor for better indexing.
+This article dives into the debate between canonical tags and 301 redirects, two powerful tools that can shape a website’s visibility.
+You’ll learn it.
+See how each option works and which one Google tends to favor for better indexing.

 With Auto Page Rank, you can simplify your SEO strategy and ensure your site gets the attention it deserves.
 Unlike some competitors, our website indexing software provides clear insights on how to use canonical tags effectively.

-By the end, you’ll have a solid grasp of how to make the best choice for your content.
+By the time you’ll have a solid grasp of how to make the best choice for your content.
 Let’s explore these options together and boost your site’s performance.

 Understanding Canonical Tags and 301 Redirects